Tirasa/syncopeSAML2SP/README.md

 Access http://localhost:8080/syncopeSAML2SP/saml2sp/metadata and an XML response will be shown.

-Now hand off such XML content to your reference SAML 2.0 Identity Provider; there are free ones available, as [TestShib](https://www.testshib.org/) or [SSOCircle](https://www.ssocircle.com), or you might want to try yourself with a [Docker-ized SimpleSAMLPHP instance](https://hub.docker.com/r/kristophjunge/test-saml-idp/).
+Now hand off such XML content to your reference SAML 2.0 Identity Provider, as said above.

 _Please note that the actual URLs contained in the metadata will automatically adjust depending on the hostname referenced for access: within this regard, using `localhost` is discouraged in favor of FQDN as http://your.host.name:8080/syncopeSAML2SP/saml2sp/metadata_